-This is definitely alarming, considering the average Englishman in the 1700s only consumed 4 pounds of sugar per year2 — and that's most likely from healthful natural sources like fruits, and not from the processed foods you see in supermarket shelves today.
+This is definitely alarming, considering the average Englishman in the 1700s consumed only 4 pounds of sugar per year4 — and that was mostly from healthful natural sources like fruits, quite unlike the processed foods you see in supermarket shelves today.

 What's even more disturbing is that people are consuming excessive sugar in the form of fructose or high-fructose corn syrup (HFCS).
 This highly processed form of sugar is cheaper to produce, yet 20 percent sweeter than regular table sugar, which is why many food and beverage manufacturers decided to use it in their products.

 HFCS is found in almost all types of processed foods and drinks today.
 Just take a look at this infographic to see just how much fructose is hiding in some of the most common foods you eat.

 Click on the code area and press CTRL + C (for Windows) / CMD + C (for Macintosh) to copy the code.

 The bad news is that the human body is not made to consume excessive amounts of sugar, especially in the form of fructose.
 In fact, your body metabolizes fructose differently than sugar.
 As explained in the next section, it is actually a hepatotoxin and is metabolized directly into fat — factors that can cause a whole host of problems that can have far-reaching effects on your health.

 Dr. Robert Lustig, a professor of clinical pediatrics in the division of endocrinology in the University of California and a pioneer in decoding sugar metabolism, says that your body can safely metabolize at least 6 teaspoons of added sugar per day.